andyg7/EncodingLib/README.md

 ### Motivation
 Often you'll want to work with binary files.
-However, binary files usually don't make much sense when we open them up in a text editor or want to view them with our own eyes.
+However, binary files usually don't make much sense when we open them up in a text editor or want to view them with our own eyes. e.g. encrypted files, or binary programs.
 Encoding is a way for us to translate binary files into some sort of language we can better make sense of.
-It also reduces the chance of us corrupting files when we send them around (e.g. copy and paste)
+It also reduces the chance of us corrupting files when we send them around (e.g. copy and paste).
+We don't lose the original contents of the binary file, we simply translate it into text that is easier for us humans to look at and manipulate.
+Of course, with encoding comes decoding.
+Decoding is simply the process of translating the encoded file back to it's true original contents.

 ### Schemes supported
 - Base64 (https://en.wikipedia.org/wiki/Base64)